Cumcord/STD/proposals/theme-settings-format.md

 Rules may be toggled on and off.
 This is done via the `cc-toggle` property, and a selector.

-Its notable for the implementation that the classes that make this work should be applied to the `<html>`.
+Its notable for the implementation that the classes that make this work should be applied to the `<html>` / `:root`.

-All togglable rules have a selector beginning EITHER `.CUMCORD_TOGGLE_id` or `html:not(.CUMCORD_TOGGLE_id)`.
+All togglable rules have a selector beginning EITHER `.CUMCORD_TOGGLE_id` or `:root:not(.CUMCORD_TOGGLE_id)`.
 The ID you pick groups all rules with it under the same toggle.

 One of the rules for each togglable group should have a `cc-toggle` property.
 If more than one do, only the first encountered one will be used.

-The proposed behaviour of `html:not` is slightly strange - but can be justified.
+The proposed behaviour of `:root:not` is slightly strange - but can be justified.

 - The parser / implementation ignores the distinction and treats this as if its just a `.CUMCORD_TOGGLE_id`.